peterbrittain/asciimatics/doc/source/io.rst

 ---------------
 It is not possible to change the Screen size through your program.
 However, the user may resize their terminal or console while your program is running.
+Asciimatics will continue to run as best as it can within its original dimensions, or you can tell it to re-create the Screen to the new size if desired.

-You can read the current  size from the :py:obj:`~.Screen.dimensions` property of the Screen.
-Rather than poll this property for changes, you can check if your Screen has resized by calling the :py:meth:`.has_resized` method.
-This will tell you if the dimensions have been changed by the user at any time since it was last called.
+In a little more detail, you can read the Screen size (at the time of creation) from the :py:obj:`~.Screen.dimensions` property.
+If the user changes the size at any point, you can detect this by calling the :py:meth:`.has_resized` method.
 In addition, you can tell the Screen to throw an exception if this happens while you are playing a Scene by specifying ``stop_on_resize=True``.

-This should then allow your program to redefine the Scenes as needed and then pass the new Scenes to the Screen to play them instead.
+Once you have detetected that the screen size has changed using one of the options above, you can either decide to carry on with the current Screen or throw it away and create a new one (by simply creating a new Screen object).
+If you do the latter, you will typically need to recreate your associated Scenes and Effects to run inside the new boundaries.
+See the bars.py demo as a sample of how to handle this.

 Scraping Text
 -------------